meg-gutshall/meg-gutshall.github.io/_drafts/2020-11-14-jwt-auth-rails.md

 _Sum up all that was covered in this blog post and important parts of the lesson itself that were highlighted._

-## Bonus: Implementing a Logout

-For some odd reason the lesson does not include instructions on how to logout and they're _really_ difficult to find online.

-- Clear the browser's local storage
-- Send a DELETE fetch to the backend to clear the session

-## Bonus: Implementing a Logout

-For some odd reason the lesson does not include instructions on how to logout and they're _really_ difficult to find online.

-- Clear the browser's local storage
-- Send a DELETE fetch to the backend to clear the session

-## Bonus: Implementing a Logout

-For some odd reason the lesson does not include instructions on how to logout and they're _really_ difficult to find online.

-- Clear the browser's local storage
-- Send a DELETE fetch to the backend to clear the session

-## Bonus: Implementing a Logout

-For some odd reason the lesson does not include instructions on how to logout and they're _really_ difficult to find online.

-- Clear the browser's local storage
-- Send a DELETE fetch to the backend to clear the session

-## Bonus: Implementing a Logout

-For some odd reason the lesson does not include instructions on how to logout and they're _really_ difficult to find online.

-- Clear the browser's local storage
-- Send a DELETE fetch to the backend to clear the session

-## Bonus: Implementing a Logout

-For some odd reason the lesson does not include instructions on how to logout and they're _really_ difficult to find online.

-- Clear the browser's local storage
-- Send a DELETE fetch to the backend to clear the session

-## Bonus: Implementing a Logout

-For some odd reason the lesson does not include instructions on how to logout and they're _really_ difficult to find online.

-- Clear the browser's local storage
-- Send a DELETE fetch to the backend to clear the session

 ## Sources

 - [JWT Auth Rails]